030jmk/BigRedButton/README.md

 # BigRedButton
-A tiny Raspberry Pi 3 project that plays random audio responses from a collection of audio files, simulating the classic Magic Eight Ball game by pressing a big red button.
+A tiny Raspberry Pi project that plays random audio responses from a collection of audio files, simulating the classic Magic Eight Ball game by pressing a big red button instead of shacking something.

 # Fun because